16 Questions That Can Change Your Life

 Until not so long ago, a thought experiment like this made me feel uncomfortable to the point of frustration.
 There was a comforting and clear division between what I did and what happened to me: the former emerged out of my free will (and encompassing all my qualities), the latter by some force outside of me (often malignant, and encompassing all my faults and adversities).

-Until I heard, some years ago, the following statement by Alan Watts in one of his lectures:
+But then I heard, some years ago, the following statement by Alan Watts in one of his lectures:

 “I am responsible for the way the world is.
 Because if I am not, then I will inevitably accuse and blame others, and I don’t want that.”